Nursing management: Service directors

 Many large healthcare organizations also have service directors.
 These directors have oversight of a particular service within the facility or system (surgical services, women's services, emergency services, critical care services, etc.).
 Often these directors are over managers of those service lines.

 Nurse manager

 The nurse manager is the nurse with management responsibilities of a nursing unit.
 They typically report to a service director.
-They have primary responsibilities for staffing, budgeting, and day-to-day operations of the unit, bed site teaching, complaint investigations & conducting educational programs at unit base.
+They have primary responsibilities for staffing, budgeting, and day-to-day operations of the unit, bed site teaching, complaint investigations and conducting educational programs at unit base.

 Charge nurse

 The charge nurse is the nurse, usually assigned for a shift, who is responsible for the immediate functioning of the unit.
 The charge nurse is responsible for making sure nursing care is delivered safely and that all the patients on the unit are receiving adequate care.
 They are typically the frontline management in most nursing units.
 Some charge nurses are permanent members of the nursing management team and are called shift supervisors.
 The term for a female charge nurse was traditionally a nursing sister (or just sister), and this term is still commonly used in some countries (such as the United Kingdom and some Commonwealth countries).
 Some patients address a sister by Sister followed by her given name, for example, Sister Patricia.